isaacs/node-lru-cache/README.md

 As of January 2022, version 7 of this library is one of the most performant LRU cache implementations in JavaScript.

-Note that benchmarks can be extremely difficult to get right.
+Benchmarks can be extremely difficult to get right.
 In particular, the performance of set/get/delete operations on objects will vary _wildly_ depending on the type of key used.
 V8 is highly optimized for objects with keys that are short strings, especially integer numeric strings.
 Thus any benchmark which tests _solely_ using numbers as keys will tend to find that an object-based approach performs the best.

 Note that coercing _anything_ to strings to use as object keys is unsafe, unless you can be 100% certain that no other type of value will be used.